-enSuite is the parameterization program used for the DL230 and other Honeywell products and replaces the WinPADS series.
+enSuite is the parameterization program used for the DL230 and other Honeywell products.
 Only the main functions are briefly explained here.
-For a more detailed description, please refer to the enSuite documentation.

-3.1 Setting up the communication link to the DL230 via the optical interface enSuite can be downloaded free of charge from the "Software Downloads" section of the Honeywell website (⇒ [5]).
+3.1 Setting up the communication link to the DL230 via the optical interface

-You need an optical read head cable, which you can order from Honeywell, to set the DL230 parameters using the optical interface.

-- Insert the optical read head into the ring on the front panel of the DL230 and connect the other end to a COM or USB port on your PC or laptop. - Start the enSuite program (e.g.: Start > All Programs > Elster > enSuite). - At the top of the enSuite window, click on the Search device... icon (magnifying glass icon). - Click on the LIS200 tab in the Search device and connect window. - Select Access → LIS200, User → Administrator and Use default settings and also Connection → Optical. - Enter the administrator code in the Key field. - Click on OK. - Wait a few seconds until the found device is marked with a green dot in the Navigation window under Connections.
+- You need an optical read head cable, which you can order from Honeywell, to set the DL230 parameters using the optical interface. - enSuite can be downloaded free of charge from the "Software Downloads" section of the Honeywell website ( $\Rightarrow$ [5]). - Insert the optical read head into the ring on the front panel of the DL230 and connect the other end to a COM or USB port on your PC or laptop. - Start the enSuite program (e.g.: Start > All Programs > Elster > enSuite). - At the top of the enSuite window, click on the Search device... icon (magnifying glass icon). - Click on the LIS200 tab in the Search device and connect window. - Select Access → LIS200, User → Administrator and Use default settings and also Connection → Optical. - Enter the administrator code in the Key field. - Click on OK. - Wait a few seconds until the found device is marked with a green dot in the Navigation window under Connections.
 In addition, the Scanning for devices bar will disappear from the bottom left of the enSuite window.